gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 #### Creating a patch

-To create a patch you need the edited source and the "clean" source, then use 'diff' to create the patch.
+To create a patch you need the edited source and the "clean" source, then use `diff` to create the patch.
 To create the patch in the example above I used

 ```fish
 cd /Data/Compile/Sources
 diff -Naur rlocate-0.4.3 rlocate-0.4.3.new > 01-root_to_uid.patch
 ```

-where rlocate-0.4.3.new was the directory holding the edited source.
+where `rlocate-0.4.3.new` was the directory holding the edited source.
 This may work if you only have one type of change made.
 But if you made several different edits and want them in different patches one can specify the exact file to 'diff' or you can make a full diff and edit the resulting file, spliting it into